kyliepace/eleventy-blog/README.md

 [Eleventy](https://www.11ty.dev/) is a simple static site generator.
 That means you get all the power of a server-side framework but it builds plain HTML files.

-While you're working in the editor your site will show you files in a local build directory.
-When you close the editor your site will sleep and run the a `build` script and serve your site as a fast, always-on static site.
+While you're working in the editor your changes will happen 🪄 immediately in the preview window.
+As you code the site is serving files from a local build directory.
+When you close the editor your site will run a `build` script then serve the output as a fast and always-on static site.

 ## What's in this project?